turbinesFoam/turbinesFoam/README.md

 turbinesFoam
 ============

-A library for actuator line turbine simulations in OpenFOAM.
-Some components were taken from SOWFA and Offwind.
+A library for wind and marine hydrokinetic turbine parameterized simulations in OpenFOAM.
+Some components for solvers and turbine models were taken from SOWFA and Offwind.

 To-do
 -----